Derpitron/fossradar/VERCEL_SETUP.md

 # Vercel Production Setup Guide

-This document outlines the required environment variables and configuration for deploying FOSSRadar to Vercel.
+This document outlines the required environment variables and configuration for deploying FOSSRadar.dev to Vercel.

 ## Required Environment Variables